Pashto media: Online news networks

-Pashto Editorial Policy
+Editorial policy

 The editorial policy of the Pashto newspaper is free in a way that the paper is not under any kind of pressure from the government.
 Most of the material published in the editorial is Islamic.
 The newspaper mostly contains Islamic material.
 One page is a literature page comprising, editions related to religion (Islam).
 No such place has been given to sports or show biz news.
 Wahdat has no such magazine, etc., as a supplement.
 Wahdat is mostly read in cities of Peshawar, Mardan, Swat, Karachi and Kandahar.
 Khabroona is another daily newspaper of the Pashto language that started between 2001 and 2002.
 Khabroona is read in Peshawar, Mardan, Swat, suburbs of Peshawar, and in Kabul, Afghanistan.
 The editorial policy of the newspaper is quite free and liberal as well vis-à-vis Wahdat.
 The newspaper is not under any governmental pressure.
 The content of the newspaper is quite different from Wahdat, as it gives enough space to sports and show-biz news.
 As for its ad policy, the newspaper publishes government and private sector ads.
 The head offices of both Wahdat and Khabroona are in Peshawar.

 The regular publication of magazines in Pashto language started when the owner of the weekly Afghan, Rahat Zakheili, started the magazine, Stari Mashi in 1931.
 During those days Pashtoon magazine started under the editorship of Abdul Khaliq.
 And then some other people found the environment conducive for magazines reading and started the magazines like Selab and Angar on regular bases.
 During the world war-II, a magazine, Nan Paroon was published from Delhi under the editorship of Maulana Abdul Qadir and barrister Nasrullah Khan.
 Khyber Magazine, a magazine published from Government Islamia College, Peshawar in the 1950s played a great role to project the views and problems of students on one hand and to promote Pashto literature on the other hand.
 Some other magazines which have their own fundamental and historical place in Pashto journalism are Qand, Adal, Qandeel and Tamas.
 These magazines have ceased publication.
 Monthly magazine KARAHMAR published from Peshawar editor Muhammad Zaman Adil in Association of Writer Hands Media Group.